stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 be easily concealed.

-Further, with a stronger integration of codec and transport technology SPUD could even indicate more even finer grained priority levels to provide automatic graceful degradation of service within the network itself.
+Further, with a stronger integration of codec and transport technology SPUD could even indicate more fine-grained priority levels to provide automatic graceful degradation of service within the network itself.

 [Editor's note: do we want to also provide per-packet information over spud?
 Or would all lower priority packets of one flow simply below to a different tube?
 In this case can we send a SPUD start message with more than on tube ID?]